-You can either look it up via your plate attached to your vehicle.
+Your license plate number will be attached to your vehicle.
 Alternatively, you can look it up in your vehicle registration card.

-To be able to drive a vehicle legally in Georgia, it needs to be registered under the Georgia department of revenue (DOR).
+To be able to drive a vehicle legally in Georgia, you must register it under the Georgia Department of Revenueย (DOR).
 After the purchase or transfer of a vehicle, the owner has up to 30 days to register and obtain a license plate number for the vehicle.
 You also need to transfer a license plate from an old car to the new one within the 30 days grace period.
 For the transfer of license plates to be allowed, both vehicles should belong to the same license plate category.

 For lost or stolen license plates, you are required to report to the authorities before applying for replacements.
 You can apply for the replacement license plates from any country vehicle registration office.